EffieChantzi/UCSC-Genome-Browser/README.md

 This repository consists a portfolio for the master's project course "Applied Bioinformatics" taken during period 1 of fall semester 2015 at Uppsala University.

-Our contribution concerning the addition of KEGG metabolic pathways on tracks details can be found under /kent/cgi-bin.
+Our contribution concerning the addition of KEGG metabolic pathways on tracks details can be found under kent/cgi-bin/listPathways.py and kent/cgi-bin/Path.py.

-Specifically, the two
+More details are included in the report "Project_Report.pdf".

 ## CONTENTS AND COPYRIGHT